ZoomInfo Technologies Inc. (ZI) Just Got Our Attention

 Mizuho gave a rating of “Buy” to ZI, setting the target price at $65 in the report published on February 16th of the current year.

-Volatility was left at 7.20%, however, over the last 30 days, the volatility rate increased by 6.86%, as shares sank -6.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -19.10% lower at present.
+Volatility was left at 6.99%, however, over the last 30 days, the volatility rate increased by 6.26%, as shares surge +7.18% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.53% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ZI starting from Enright Keith, who sale 555 shares at the price of $52.95 back on Mar 05.
-After this action, Enright Keith now owns 11,033 shares of ZoomInfo Technologies Inc., valued at $29,387 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ZI starting from Carlyle Group Inc., who sale 197,230 shares at the price of $57.27 back on Mar 17.
+After this action, Carlyle Group Inc. now owns 43,395,428 shares of ZoomInfo Technologies Inc., valued at $11,296,112 using the latest closing price.

 Stock Fundamentals for ZI